green-coder/minimallist/README.md

 See the [latest documentation on cljdoc](https://cljdoc.org/d/minimallist/minimallist/CURRENT) for:
 - A general description of the Minimallist project.
 - How to use the helpers to build your models.
-- How to validate and generate your data.
+- How to validate, parse and generate your data.

 ## Status